-If you have any questions, feedback, or just need someone to talk to, please do not hesitate to contact me.
-Please complete the Contact Form below and I will respond to your message as soon as possible.
+If you have a health related query, or you would like to discuss my Photography, please do not hesitate to get in touch.
+Simply complete the Contact Form below and I will respond to your message as soon as possible.
 For security reasons, this form does not support file attachments; please first outline the nature of your submission.
 All the information you provide will be treated in the strictest confidence.

 If your enquiry relates to the COVID-19 pandemic, please refer to my latest Coronavirus & M.E.
 Guidance.
 If you or someone you know are feeling emotionally distressed, please take a moment to read Emotional Distress: Information & Support.

 M.E.
 Support Ambassador Rochelle Hanslow writes, "If you want some personal advice, specific information or guidance on diagnosis, and can’t find the answer you’re looking for on the website, Louise Sargent is the person to contact.
 As an M.E. sufferer, Louise has been there, done that and bought the t-shirt!
 Louise uses her personal experiences, as well as the knowledge she’s gained in the last 29 years, to answer all queries.
 Louise also has a range of links and other contacts that she can recommend if she doesn’t know the exact answer to your question."
 She adds, "Whether you are a M.E. sufferer, medical professional or another charitable professional, you never need to feel uneasy or awkward about contacting her directly; Louise is happy to help in any capacity that she can.
 Even if you don’t have a specific question, Louise will always take the time to chat, as she knows what it’s like to feel lost and alone."